janbar/BLOC/README.md

 BLOC can be used as is or embedded in a C/C++ program to perform dynamic processing.
 The language is of the PASCALIAN type, therefore easy to learn.
 You can extend functionality by dynamically importing modules (object).
 A sample of module is "file" that allows to operate files.

-Internally BLOC supports classical data types, among boolean, integer, decimal, string, byte array, tuple, and table.
-For now it processes twice faster than Python.
+Internally, BLOC supports scalar data types like boolean, integer, decimal, string, byte array, and compound types like tuple and table.
+For now, it processes twice as fast as Python.

 ## Build BLOC
 You can build and test BLOC on Unix (Linux, BSD, MacOS, Illumos, SunOS), and MS-Windows.
 This repository contains the CMake project to configure and build BLOC.
 To achieve the build you will need to install **cmake** and a C99/C++11 compiler (**GCC** or **CLang**).

-The build provides the core library **blocc**, the CLI tool **bloc**, and some modules to extend features of the language.
+The build provides the core library **blocc**, the CLI tool **bloc**, and some modules to extend types and features of the language.

 ```
 cmake -B release -DCMAKE_BUILD_TYPE=Release